ptrkbln/ptrkbln/README.md

 <br>

 ### About Me
-- 👨‍💻 Junior Web Developer
+- Junior Web Developer 👨‍💻
-- 𝚿  Educational background in Psychology
+- Educational background in Psychology 𝚿
-- 💼 Previous experience in Tech-recruitment
+- Previous experience in Tech-recruitment 💼
-- 📍 Berlin-based
+- Berlin-based 📍
-- 🗣 Fluent in 🇬🇧 🇩🇪 🇸🇮
+- Fluent in 🇬🇧 🇩🇪 🇸🇮